Opportunities and Benefits of CETA for Canada’s Oil and Gas Exporters

 Trade in services

-- CETA will establish greater transparency in the EU Services market, resulting in better, more secure and predictable market access in areas of interest to Canada, such as engineering and integrated engineering; research and development services; and technical testing and analysis services.
+- CETA establishes greater transparency in the EU Services market, resulting in better, more secure and predictable market access in areas of interest to Canada, such as engineering and integrated engineering; research and development services; and technical testing and analysis services.

-- Canadian service suppliers and firms will be on equal footing with their EU competitors, and CETA commitments on cross-border services will guarantee access for Canadian service suppliers in the EU market in activities related to the oil and gas sector.
+- Canadian service suppliers and firms are on equal footing with their EU competitors, and CETA commitments on cross-border services guarantee access for Canadian service suppliers in the EU market in activities related to the oil and gas sector.

 Rules of origin and customs procedures

-- For processed oil and gas products, CETA will allow for access to advance rulings on the origin or tariff classifications of products.
+- For processed oil and gas products, CETA allows for access to advance rulings on the origin or tariff classifications of products.

 - CETA seeks to simplify border procedures to make trade easier, more predictable, and transparent.
 For example, automated border procedures will be implemented where possible.